Can I Have a Vaginal Birth If I Had a Previous C-Section?

 - A vertical incision cuts up and down through the uterine muscles that strongly contract during labor, and is riskier for a VBAC because it might cause uterine rupture (a tear in the uterine muscle).

 The incision on your skin does not necessarily go in the same direction as the incision on your uterus.
 Also, if you’ve had more than one C-section, a VBAC might not be an option.

-Although a VBAC does come with risks, many women are able to have one with no complications at all.
+Although a VBAC does come with risks, many women can have one with no complications at all.
+About 3 out of 4 women who try for a VBAC succeed.
 If you’re interested in having a VBAC, talk to your doctor to weigh the risks and benefits.
-And check with your hospital well in advance to make sure they’ll allow it — if they don’t and you have your heart set on a vaginal birth, you may need to change hospitals.
+And check with your hospital ahead of time to make sure they’ll allow it.
+If they don’t and you have your heart set on a vaginal birth, you may need to change hospitals.